FootHealth Centre - Pedorthic Services

 Sydney graduated from the University of Winnipeg with a BSc.
 Exercise Science and the University of Western Ontario with a Post-Graduate Diploma in Pedorthics.
 Outside of the clinic she is a fitness instructor, Contemporary dancer and dance teacher.
 She was introduced to pedorthics while practicing Exercise Physiology at the Wellness Institute and pursued further education and looks forward to expanding her education and expertise further.
 Sydney continues to connect her knowledge of exercise physiology and dance with her training and treatments for clients.

-Josaphine is a CKA Affiliated Kinesiologist who specialises in preventative health care and behaviour change.
-She graduated from the University of Manitoba with her Bachelor’s in Kinesiology (B. Kin) and a minor in psychology.
-Josaphine started at Canadian Footwear as a Fitting Specialist in July 2021 and is currently attending the University of Western Ontario’s post-graduate diploma program in Pedorthics.
-She will be pursuing her certified Pedorthics exam come Fall 2022.
-Outside of the clinic she continues her Kinesiology work as a group fitness and yoga instructor, boxing coach, and public health educator.
-Her primary goal as a health care professional is to provide people with the knowledge and tools they need to pursue more active lifestyles.
-Josaphine looks forward to integrating the work she does as a Kinesiologist with her role as a future Pedorthist for the FootHealth Centre.
-In her spare time, she enjoys staying active with her partner and spending time outdoors.
+Josaphine (she/her) is a CKA Affiliated Kinesiologist and Pedorthic Candidate who specializes in preventative health care and behavior change.
+Josaphine started at Canadian Footwear as a Fitting Specialist in July 2021.
+She graduated from the University of Manitoba with a Bachelor’s in Kinesiology (B. Kin) and a minor in psychology.
+She has also completed her post-graduate diploma in Pedorthics (Dip Ped) from the University of Western Ontario and is now pursuing her licensing exams.
+Outside of the clinic Josaphine continues her Kinesiology work as a group fitness and yoga instructor, boxing coach, as well as public health educator.
+Her primary goal as a healthcare professional is to provide people with the knowledge and tools they need to pursue more active lifestyles.
+Josaphine loves to integrate the work she does as a Kinesiologist with her role as a future Pedorthist for the FootHealth Centre.
+In her spare time, she enjoys staying active with her partner, spending time outdoors, and gardening with her cats in the summer.

 We have gathered the answers to many of the top asked questions regarding our Foothealth Centre and services we provide.
 If you have other questions, feel free to reach out to our team through our Contact Us page!